Top 5 Construction and Infrastructure news of India

 New step towards decarbonization through innovation

 A multi-stakeholder coalition called the Build Ahead was devised to tackle the issue of environmental crisis.
-To stop operational emissions, Xynteo along with JLL, Godrej Construction, Lodha, JSW Cement, SED Fund and Shell India decided to join hands.
-It is a device to support India’s pledge to achieve zero carbon emission by 2070.
+To stop operational emissions, Xynteo along with JLL, Godrej Construction, Lodha, JSW Cement, SED Fund, and Shell India decided to join hands.
+It is a device to support India’s pledge to achieve zero carbon emissions by 2070.

-This strong initiative by leading players of the industry can be a game changer for India infrastructure in terms of reducing carbon emission.
+This strong initiative by leading players in the industry can be a game changer for India’s infrastructure in terms of reducing carbon emissions.

 Steps taken by the government to improve road safety